-At least 6,700 Rohingya killed in first month of crackdown: MSF report
+Report: 6,700 Rohingya killed in first month of crackdown

 'Likely an underestimation'

-According to the new MSF report, "between 9,425 and 13,759 Rohingya died during the initial 31 days following the start of the violence, including at least 1,000 children below the age of 5 years."
+According to the MSF news release, the overall Rohingya death toll during the 31 days following the start of violence could be as high as 13,759, including at least 1,000 children under the age of 5.

-Gunshots were cause of death in 69% of the violence-related killings, followed by being burned to death in hours (9%) and beaten to death (5%).
+Gunshots were the cause of death in 69% of the violence-related killings, followed by being burned to death in their houses (9%) and beaten to death (5%).
 Of the children under 5 who died during that period, 2% were killed by landmines.

 "The numbers of deaths are likely to be an underestimation as we have not surveyed all refugee settlements in Bangladesh and because the surveys don't account for the families who never made it out of Myanmar," Wong said.